diegofariasdev/rhd-store/README.md

 ## SuperStore ##

-Superstore is an e-store I developed to apply to RHD as FullStack Engineer.
+Superstore is an e-store I developed to apply to a company as FullStack Engineer.

 It is a Spring Boot application based on REST Services,